All Episodes

 After she met Bill Clinton on the tarmac in Phoenix at an FBO days before the decision was coming down, and I'm sure they were talking about their grandchildren.

-And then immediately thereafter, the same players that said, oh, Trump is a lonesome human being, and the people that vote for them they can smell because they're smelly Walmart people.
+And then immediately thereafter, the same players that said, oh, Trump is a lonesome human being, and the people that vote for them, they can smell because they're smelly Walmart people.

-Well, the ones that gave her the free pass, even though the general counsel at the FBI under James Comey thought she should be indicted for the espionage act, they immediately began what became a nine-month FBI witch hunt into Trump Russia collusion, which came up empty, and that's before the appointment of Mueller.
+Well, the ones that gave her the free pass, even though the general counsel at the FBI under James Comey thought she should be indicted for the Espionage Act, they immediately began what became a nine-month FBI witch hunt into Trump-Russia collusion, which came up empty, and that's before the appointment of Mueller.

-Just like the House Intel Committee chair, Devin Nunes came up with nothing.
+Just like the House Intel Committee chair, Devin Nunes, came up with nothing.

-And they investigated.
+And they investigate.

-They saw all the documents the same as Mueller.
+They saw all the documents, the same as Mueller.

 Same with the Senate committee under North Carolina Senator Burr.